DNA-sys099/aquipro/course-structure/modules/2-acquisition/sales-system.md

 - Performance tracking system

 Ready to move on?
 Continue to the "Follow-Up System" module to maximize your conversion rates and client retention.

+## Closing Deals Without Being Salesy

+Hey!
+Let's get you closing deals confidently.
+I'm going to show you exactly what to say on calls, how to handle objections, and how to close without being pushy.

+## Step 1: Setting Up Your Call System
+Open your calendar right now.
+Go to Calendly.com and create a free account.

+Name your meeting type:
+"[Your Niche] Strategy Session"

+NOT:
+❌ "Discovery Call"
+❌ "Sales Call"
+❌ "Free Consultation"

+Set the duration to 30 minutes.
+Not 15 (too short), not 60 (too long).

+## Step 2: The Pre-Call Process
+When someone books a call, send them this message right away:

+"Hey [name]!
+Looking forward to our chat on [day] at [time].

+To make this super valuable for you, could you tell me:
+1. What's your biggest challenge with [problem you solve] right now?
+2. What have you tried so far?

+Talk soon!"

+## Step 3: Starting The Call
+First 2 minutes:
+"Hey [name]!
+Can you hear me okay?"
+[Wait for response]

+"Great!
+Before we dive in, I like to start all my calls by learning more about you and your business.
+Tell me what you're working on right now?"

+[Let them talk]

+❌ Don't say: "Let me tell you about what we do..."
+✅ Do say: "Tell me more about that..."

+## Step 4: Finding Their Pain
+When they finish talking, ask these exact questions:

+1. "What made you interested in talking today?"
+[Let them answer]

+2. "How long has this been a problem?"
+[Let them answer]

+3. "What happens if you don't fix this in the next 3-6 months?"
+[Let them answer]

+## Step 5: Presenting Your Solution
+Only NOW do you talk about your solution.
+Say this:

+"Based on what you've told me, there are 3 things we need to focus on:

+1. [Problem they mentioned]
+2. [Problem they mentioned]
+3. [Problem they mentioned]

+Would you like me to show you how we solve these?"

+[Wait for them to say yes]

+Then share your screen and show them:
+1. Your process (simple flowchart)
+2. Timeline (week by week)
+3. Expected results (be specific)

+## Step 6: Handling "The Price Question"
+They'll ask: "How much is this?"

+Say this exactly:
+"Great question.
+Let me ask you this first - if we could solve [their biggest problem] in the next 90 days, what would that be worth to your business?"

+They'll usually give you a number.
+Let's say they say "$100,000"

+Then say:
+"Okay, and if we could do that for less than [1/10th of their number], would that be worth exploring?"

+## Step 7: Common Objections
+Here's exactly what to say for each objection:

+"I need to think about it"
+Say: "I completely understand.
+What specific part do you need to think about?"

+"It's too expensive"
+Say: "I understand.
+Let me ask you - is it the investment that's the issue, or do you not see enough value in the results we discussed?"

+"I need to talk to my partner/team"
+Say: "Of course!
+What concerns do you think they'll have that I can address right now?"

+"Can you send me more information?"
+Say: "Happy to!
+What specific information would help you make a decision?"

+## Step 8: Closing The Deal
+When they're ready to move forward, say:

+"Great!
+Here's what happens next:
+1. I'll send you the agreement right now
+2. Once you sign, you'll get our onboarding questionnaire
+3. We'll schedule our kickoff call for next week
+4. We can start implementing by [date]

+Does that work for you?"

+## Step 9: After They Say Yes
+Send this exact email:

+Subject: Welcome aboard [name]!
+Next steps

+"Hey [name]!

+Excited to have you on board!
+Here's what happens next:

+1. Click here to sign the agreement: [DocuSign link]
+2. Fill out our kickoff questionnaire: [Form link]
+3. Book your kickoff call: [Calendly link]

+Need anything else?
+Just hit reply!

+[Your name]"

+## What To Do Right Now
+1. Set up your Calendly
+2. Create your call structure in a Google Doc
+3. Practice the questions out loud 3 times

+Go do that now.
+Then come back and I'll show you how to handle your first call!